 Students should continue their reading routines that have been established at primary school.
 Parents/carers are encouraged to support students with their wider reading at home.
 Research indicates that 20 minutes per night helps KS3 students make good progress in their reading.
-We use the Accelerated Reader program to motivate students to read and to monitor their independent reading.
+We encourage our students to take part in the 'Newman 25'.
+We have chosen 5 books for Year 7 that we think all students will enjoy.